-The purpose of this site is to familiarize health professionals and the general public with the medical benefits of Vedic Meditation, with emphasis on heart and cardiovascular disease, its risk factors, stress, hypertension and overall health.
-More on the purpose of this site.
+The purpose of this site is to familiarise health professionals and the general public with the medical benefits of Vedic Meditation, with emphasis on heart and cardiovascular disease, its risk factors, stress, hypertension and overall health.

 We don’t mean to alarm you,